Israel, including the West Bank and GazaTraveler View

 COVID-19 Travel Information

-- Updated COVID-19 in Israel January 18, 2022 Avoid travel to Israel, including the West Bank and Gaza.
-If you must travel to Israel, including the West Bank and Gaza, make sure you are fully vaccinated before travel.
+- COVID-19 in Israel April 18, 2022 Make sure you are vaccinated and up to date with your COVID-19 vaccines before traveling to Israel, including West Bank and Gaza.
+If you are not up to date with COVID-19 vaccines, avoid travel to Israel, including West Bank and Gaza.

 Travel Health Notices

 Be aware of current health issues in Israel, including the West Bank and Gaza.
 Learn how to protect yourself.

 - Polio in Asia and Eastern Europe March 21, 2022 Everyone should be fully vaccinated against poliovirus according to schedule.

 |Disease Name||Common ways the disease spreads||Advice||Clinical Guidance for Healthcare Providers|